Managing your ISA

 You can’t directly transfer a share certificate into your ISA unless it has come from an approved HMRC share scheme.
-Complete a transfer form.
+Complete a transfer form (PDF, 38KB).

 If the share certificate has not come from an approved share scheme, you could deposit the share certificate into a Bank of Scotland Share Dealing Account and then complete a sale and re-purchase.

-- Step 1 – If you want to deposit a share certificate then you need download and print a Transfer Form and a separate Crest Transfer Form for each stock you're depositing.
+- Step 1 – If you want to deposit a share certificate then you need download and print a Transfer Form (PDF, 32KB) and a separate Crest Transfer Form (PDF, 136 KB) for each stock you're depositing.

 - Step 2 – Once completed, attach the relevant share certificates and return to the address provided on the transfer forms.
 Your certificates will be deposited into your account in 5 working days.